 iii.
 We can understand why it might be more difficult for Christians who came from Judaism and why they might tend to be more of a source of trouble in the early churches.
 Christians from pagan backgrounds immediately knew that they had to reject everything about their prior understanding about the gods.
 Yet Christians from Judaism had to take some things and leave others, and this is often more difficult.

 d.
 Whose mouths must be stopped: Titus had to train the elders he chose to simply “shut up” these problem people.
 They should not to be allowed to gain a hearing, because if allowed, they would subvert whole households.

 i.
-Whose mouths must be stopped: “That does not imply that they are to be silence by violence or persecution… it became the normal word for to silence a person by reason.”
+Whose mouths must be stopped: “That does not imply that they are to be silenced by violence or persecution… it became the normal word for to silence a person by reason.”
 (Barclay)

 i.
 In 1 Timothy 1:4, Paul warned Timothy to not give heed to fables and endless genealogies, which cause disputes rather than godly edification which is in faith.
 There are certain spiritual subjects that are not edifying, and are not profitable.
 All they do is cause speculations and arguments.
 When Titus found men teaching things which they ought not, he was supposed to stop it.

 f.
 For the sake of dishonest gain: These problem people were motivated by gain.
 Paul’s main idea was of dishonest financial gain, and there are many who fit that description today.
 However, the dishonest gain some seek from the gospel is emotional instead of financial.
 They serve for the sake of the gain that comes when others recognize or admire them as a spiritual leader.

 2. (12-14) Why the problem is difficult, and what to do about it.